 Students who successfully complete and pass the modules stipulated in the course structures will be awarded the Bachelor of Nursing from Griffith University.
 The Degree awarded will be the same as that to the on-campus graduates.

-The tuition fee covers university registration, study guides, intensive seminars and workshops, assignments, examination (if applicable), projects, Degree (if earned) and transcript.
+The total fee covers university registration, lectures/tutorials/workshops and assessments such as assignments/tests/examinations/projects (where applicable), programme materials in digital format, Degree (if earned) and transcript.

 - Receive S$400 Referral Bursary1 when you recommend your friend to join our Degree programme.
 T&Cs apply.